Birds of Prey

 One female arrived in November 2013 from another rehabilitation center.
 She had been hit by a car in Athens GA, resulting in a severe concussion and soft tissue damage to the left wing.
 She cannot sustain flight for more than a few minutes.
 The second female arrived in February 2015 with damage to her right wing.
 After several months of rehabilitation we determined she had permanent damage to her shoulder and was unable to to be released.

-The male hatched in early 2002 and arrived at CNC in December 2002 after being electrocuted by power lines in Florida.
+The male with the yellow leg band hatched in early 2002 and arrived at CNC in December 2002 after being electrocuted by power lines in Florida.
 The resulting scar tissue to his muscles renders him incapable of sustained flight.
+The second male arrived as a rehabilitation case in October 2017 after hitting a window.
+Despite treatment, he has residual issues in his right eye and is unable to capture live prey or sustain long flights.

 One female hatched in 1988 and arrived here in May 1989 with nerve damage to the right wing.
 The second female Red-tailed Hawk hatched in 2004 and arrived at CNC as a rehab case in April 2005 after being shot.
 X-rays revealed 14 pellets in the body and a fractured right femur that could not be repaired